kiranrajendran/iframe-embedding-ws/README.md

 ## How to use it ##
 In this GitHub project you will find the cbf2 project.
-You also install manually in your local tomcat as described in the Install guide The artifacts are uploaded to box (\PreSales\Demos\Pentaho Embedded Workshop)
+You also install manually in your local tomcat as described in the Install guide The artifacts are uploaded to this Github project, in the assets folder

-If you want to use it then please check out [this 14-minute video](https://pentaho.box.com/s/t98ygvwvp0u4ta6tt4ge56xjebr283zo) that walks you through the artifacts and is uploaded to the same box folder:
+If you want to use this project please check out [this 14-minute video](https://www.youtube.com/watch?v=H8GQVF0Y4NA) that walks you through the artifacts

 ## Who do I talk to? ##